Mixteco Interpreters and Translators: A Quick Guide

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Mixteco cultures can help make communication smoother and less stressful for both sides.

 The demand for Mixtec interpreters has grown over the last few years, especially in healthcare and legal settings.
 However, there are not enough interpreters to meet this demand.
-Because there are so many variants of the language that are often not fully mutually intelligible and because there are already limited resources available, finding and certifying qualified interpreters is difficult.
+This is largely because there are so many Mixteco variants that are not mutually intelligible, and finding the right interpreter is not always possible.

 Due to the vast array of variants of the language, Spanish to Mixteco interpreters are necessary to meet the substantial demand for interpretation services.
 Owing to a lack of training and certification materials available in the Spanish language, potential interpreters with the language skills are not able to receive the necessary training and preparation.